brian-canyon/reddit_api_development/ReadMe.txt

 Authentication to this database is supported by the sqlalchemy libary.
 Once authentication parameters are identified, pandas has a built in function 'to_sql' that makes inserting data to SQL a breeze.

+The entire ETL process can be found in the file 'reddit_API_call'.
+A second python file exists 'SQL_schema' exists to showcase the schema used to insert data to the database.